hep-gc/cloudscheduler/README.md

    - New process to double check vm slot accounting
    - #243 Audit/fix VM overlay
    - #301 Disabled clouds should have their numbers greyed out as to provide clarity for why they are missing from totals
-   - #?
-Make boot volume text field bigger on clouds page so it is more readable  ----- done
+   - #304 Make boot volume text field bigger on clouds page so it is more readable  ----- done
-   - #318 Fix web part or server side code so that you can actually remove the last security group on clouds page ----- in progress
+   - #318 Fix web part or server side code so that you can actually remove the last security group on clouds page ----- done
    - #319 Fix Iframe recursion in metadata editor, view needs to return the editor on failed post ----- done
    - #325 Fix/update nav bar on image//keys page; update top margin to be dynamically set by the thickness of nav bar (ie narrow screen) ----- done
-   - #328 Slot counts displayed incorrectly
+   - #328 Slot counts displayed incorrectly ----- done
    - #epic ticket #??
 Add signal to kill retire command to kick pollers;
    - #321 Audit message & error message strings so they are displayed in the correct format ----- done
    - #327 Stop user from deleting cloud if VMs still exist ----- done